pvdabeel/mydaikin/README.md

 # MyDaikin - MacOS Menubar plugin

-Displays information about your Daikin Emura home airco system.
+Displays information about your Daikin Emura home airco system in the MacOS menubar.
 Allows you to control the airco units in your home.

 ![Imgur](https://i.imgur.com/VTb32Si.png)